trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 ### Summary

-Using `source` to check who is allowed to call an entry point can be dangerous.
-Users may be tricked into indirectly calling this entry point and getting it to perform unintended transactions.
+Using `source` to check who is allowed to call an entrypoint can be dangerous.
+Users may be tricked into indirectly calling this entrypoint and getting it to perform unintended transactions.
 It is safer to use `sender` for that purpose.

 ### When to use source vs sender